 - We generally publish non-fiction stories.
 That is, fact-based essays, interviews, features, investigative reporting, or narrative nonfiction pieces.
 In certain instances, we’re also open to publishing fiction.

 - We believe in the power of storytelling to reach broad audiences.
 If you’re most comfortable with academic writing, for instance, we’re happy to help you adapt your research into a format geared towards a wider readership.

 - We publish in English, and support non-native speakers.
-While we acknowledge that English is deeply entangled in the colonial matrix, it’s the language spoken by the largest percentage of non-native speakers, and a powerful bridge language today.
+While we acknowledge that English is deeply entangled in the colonial matrix of power, it’s the language spoken by the largest percentage of non-native English speakers, and a powerful bridging language.
 We offer additional editorial support to non-native English speakers.

 - We pay competitive prices.
-Our commissions are not based on word count but are proportionate to the amount of reporting and research.
-Fees start at 200 CHF for personal essays or lightly reported pieces, and go up to 1,000 CHF for pieces that are more heavily reported.
+Our commissions are not based on word count, but are proportionate to the amount of reporting and research.
+Commissioned works start at 200 CHF for personal essays or lightly reported pieces, and go up to 1,000 CHF for pieces that are more heavily reported.

 Please send your pitches via email to firstname.lastname@example.org.
 Please include:

 - A working headline and subhead.
 This gives us a first idea of the direction of your piece.
 Futuress uses shorter, open-ended, and evocative headlines in combination with more descriptive, factual subheads.